 Welcome to Komodo!

 Selamat pagi, and welcome to Komodo, we are your local connection in Komodo - servicing Komodo National Park, Flores and Sumba (Lesser Sunda Islands) - and it is our firm belief that tourism can help bring peace to the world.
 Tourism sees no race, ethnicity, colour or differentiation among humans.
 On your travels to Komodo we promise all you will see is fantastic natural beauty and witness a local way of life that will leave you begging for more.
 Book one of our Komodo hotels and immerse yourself in a truly Indonesian experience.
-Incito Tours is owned & run by Ng Sebastian and his team who are only happy to help.
+Incito Vacations is owned & run by Ng Sebastian and his team who are only happy to help.

 Today, the main business comes from the inbound tourism side of the industry and generally Western Europeans make up the majority percentage.
 Sebastian now works with several Tour Operators acting as the ground operator for the destinations of Lesser Sunda Islands, South Sulawesi and East Indonesia.